davidthomashess/lf-coding-challenge-backend-davidhess/README.md

 Click the "Open in Browser" popup to see the page.
 (Visit localhost:3000 if running locally on your workstation)

+Enter your data and hit submit.
+Be sure to refresh the page before each additional form you submit.

 _You can open the Dev Tools console to verify that the submit function captured your input information._

 _You can also verify your submitted data successful in the terminal where you executed 'npm run dev'_